enigmafox/gotimetools/README.md

 | `%v` | Milli-seconds with leading decimal | *.000* |

 ## Other methods
-There are a few other methods included in the the package.
+There are a few other methods included in the package.

 ### DaysInMonth and DaysInMonthT
 `DaysInMonth` and `DaysInMonthT` return the number of days in a given month.